Every generation seems to think the next generation isn’t doing it right.

 They offer well-meaning “advice” based on their own experiences, which may no longer have any relevance in our fast-changing world.

 Over the past three decades the rate of change has been enormous due to rapid technological advances.

-Plus, society as a whole is also evolving with more people choosing to never marry or have children or to have children later.
+Plus, society as a whole is also evolving with more people choosing to never marry or have children.

-Interestingly, one of the fastest growing households in Australia is the single person one.
+Interestingly, one of the fastest growing households is the single person one.

 My own observation is that while there is much change, some things stay the same.